Understanding the audit process is an effective way of alleviating some of those fears associated with being selected.

 Step 4.
 Hire a tax representative.

-Instead of handling this process yourself, you can hire a tax representative to take care of it for you.
-If you do hire a tax representative, you will need to sign Form 2848 or power of attorney form which gives the representative authority to represent you before the IRS.
+Instead of handling this process yourself, you can hire a tax representative, such as a someone in the virtual bookkeeping field, to take care of it for you.
+If you do hire a tax representative, you will need to sign Form 2848 or power of attorney form, which gives the representative authority to represent you before the IRS.
 Hiring a tax attorney is a good idea when the issues are technical in nature or require someone to interpret tax law.
 While hiring a tax representative can be a bit pricey, it may save you money in the long run.

 Top tips for a successful audit

 While the initial thought of an audit can seem intimidating, taking the time to prepare can save time and make the process less stressful.

 Here are our top tips for a successful audit:

 Tip #1.
 Stay calm and don’t panic.

 The IRS is not out to judge or get you.
 They simply want to make sure you reported your earnings correctly, complied with all tax laws, and paid the amount of tax you owe.
 By staying calm, you are more likely to get through the process in a more organized, clear-headed, and focused manner, which will save you and the auditor a lot of time.

 Tip #2.
 Determine the type of audit being requested.

 Determine the type of process you will be subject to and take the time to research and understand the process for that specific type.
 Knowing what to expect can alleviate some of the stress and leave you better prepared.

 Tip #3.
 Respond thoroughly and promptly to any IRS correspondence.

 Ignoring correspondence will only cause more trouble and you may have to pay increased penalties and fines.
 Be sure to comply with all of the IRS’s requests by providing the specific information requested and ensure it is submitted in a timely manner.
 Document requests will have the deadline clearly indicated on the correspondence.

 Tip #4.
 Collect all substantiating documents.